EmilStenstrom/mybgg/README.md

       }
       ```

       * Your're all set.
-If you cloned your project from github, you can commit your change my typing `git commit -m "Update config.json"`
+If you cloned your project from github, you can commit your change my typing:

+      ```
+      git commit -m "Update config.json"
+      git push
+      ```
    </details>

 3. **Install the python libraries needed** by running: